 Experiment: Exploring Rates of Fatigue

-Now that you're familiar with how your 2-Channel EMG works and you've learned a bit about how your muscles fatigue, it's time to take advantage of this technology and knowledge to further your learning in a competitive way!
+Now that you've learned a bit about how your muscles fatigue, let's quantify it to further your learning in a competitive way!

 What will you learn?

-In this experiment, you will learn more about muscle fatigue and compare the rate of fatigue between different sample groups.
+In this experiment, you will learn more about muscle fatigue and compare the rate of fatigue between different sample groups and muscle groups.

-- EMG's during Muscle Fatigue - You should read this experiment first to learn about how to use the EMG SpikerBox and perform muscle fatigue experiments.
+- EMG's during Muscle Fatigue - You should read this experiment first to learn about how to use the Muscle SpikerBox and perform muscle fatigue experiments.

-From the previous experiments we've learned how and why muscles fatigue, and we've learned how to view this process in real time using the EMG and 2-Channel EMG SpikerBoxes, but we haven't yet begun to explore variation in the rate at which people's muscles fatigue.
+From the previous experiments we learned a bit about why muscles fatigue, and we've learned how to view this process in real time using the Muscle SpikerBox, but we haven't yet begun to explore variation in the rate at which people's muscles fatigue and quantify it.
+Any good scientist should learn how to quantify their experiments, and that's what we will do here.
 Age, gender, body-type, and lifestyle all play important roles in how your body's muscles have developed and, subsequently, how much effort they can exert before fatiguing.

-Before diving into the experiment, let's learn a bit more about different kinds of muscle fatigue that you may encounter in life and science!
+Before diving into the muscle fatigue lab, let's learn a bit more about different kinds of muscle fatigue that you may encounter in life and science!

 You can think of Central Fatigue as "mental" fatigue, also called CNS-fatigue (Central Nervous System).
 This type of fatigue is associated primarily with a reduction in neural drive or motivation.
 Central fatigue recordings are typically associated with progressively declining signal strength like a negative slope.
 Giving up on a movement could be a protective measure that the body employs to avoid sustaining any damage that could occur if you continued that sustained intensity.
 Central fatigue is something that can be largely "trained away," rather; it is something that affects novice athletes who are performing activities they do not have a lot of experience with.
 Distance running is an example of how central fatigue can differentiate a novice from a professional: a novice, who is not used to exerting themselves for such an extended period of time, is going to have a very difficult time running any significant distance and since they have not had a lot of training will likely stop well before their muscles would have given out - have you ever thought to yourself, "I could probably run much further, but I just don't waaannnnaaa?"
 An olympic distance runner, however, does not meet that same "mental" block and will continue to run through the discomfort.